Physic1990/Stock_Alert/README.md

 # STOCK Tracker

-Tracker is a tool that tracks the price of a specified stock and sends an email notification when the price reaches a certain threshold.
+Tracker is a Python script that allows users to track the price of a specific stock and receive email notifications when the price reaches a certain threshold.
+The script utilizes the Financial Modeling Prep API to retrieve real-time stock data, making it an accurate and reliable tool for monitoring stock prices.
+The email notifications are sent via Microsoft Outlook, which enables the user to stay updated on the stock price without constantly checking the market.
+This project was developed as a way to practice using API calls and automated email notifications in Python, as well as a useful tool for keeping track of stock prices.

 # Prerequisites
 - A financial modeling API key from [Financial modeling preparation API](https://site.financialmodelingprep.com/developer)
 - A Microsoft Outlook account and email address